tymyrddin/purple/source/docs/knowledge-transfer/manuals.md

 Writing tactics:
 - Bold critical actions so they jump out
-- Number steps that must happen in sequence
+- Number steps that happen in strict sequence
 - Bullet points for options or information
 - Short sentences.
 Five words.
 Ten maximum.
 Never more than fifteen.
 - No adjectives.
 No adverbs.
 No qualifiers.
 No padding.
 - Active voice only.
 "Disconnect the cable" not "The cable should be disconnected"

-### 4. Make them living and accessible
+### Make them living and accessible

 Manuals age.
 They need exercise, updating, and distribution.